kumulustech/ktos-300/Linux_And_Docker_Basics.md

 docker inspect container_name
 ```

-The output of this command has very useful information, specifically, any volume mappints, where "external" directories are mapped to different directory paths in the container.
+The output of this command has very useful information, specifically, any volume mappings, where "external" directories are mapped to different directory paths in the container.
 For example:

 /etc/kolla/nova-compute/ is mapped to /etc/nova/ in the nova-compute container, and we can find this out via the ```inspect``` command.